eclipse/aCute/README.md

 ## Alternative server setup

 You can setup a local [OmniSharp Language Server](https://github.com/OmniSharp/omnisharp-node-client) fetched, configured and working locally.
-Then at least one of the following *environment variables* should be set to make Eclipse IDE able to locate your specific OmhiSharp-node-client:
+Then at least one of the following *environment variables* should be set to make Eclipse IDE able to locate your specific OmniSharp-node-client:
 * `OMNISHARP_LANGUAGE_SERVER_COMMAND`: a command-line to start omnisharp-node-client (such as `/usr/bin/node /home/mistria/git/omnisharp-node-client/languageserver/server.js`)
 * `OMNISHARP_LANGUAGE_SERVER_LOCATION`: the location when omnisharp-node-client is installed (such as `/home/mistria/git/omnisharp-node-client`).